 2021 is winding down, and that means it’s time to think about resolutions for the coming year.
 With the cost of goods and services rising, financial resolutions are foremost in the minds of many consumers.

-But what about financial resolutions?
-The beginning of the year offers the opportunity to focus on what’s going on with your money.
-With the right plan in place, you can stick to your financial resolutions and end the coming year in a better place than you started it.
+With the right plan in place, you can stick to your financial resolutions and end the coming year in a better place than when you started it.

-Here are 10 financial resolutions — from building your savings to creating better spending habits — along with tips from experts about how to fulfill them.
+Here are 11 practical financial resolutions to commit to, along with expert tips on how to keep them.

 2. Pay down credit card debt

 A recent study found 75 percent of adults carry a credit card balance from month to month.
 Among those who carry a balance, the average amount is $5,315.

 If you have credit card debt, consider making it a goal to pay it off.
 There are several approaches you can take, but two common strategies are paying off your highest debt first (the debt avalanche method) and paying off your smallest amount of debt first (the debt snowball method).

 3. Can’t stick to a budget?
 Create a spending plan instead